Kaunas Sports Hall

 Kaunas Sports Hall (Kauno sporto halė), also known as the S. Darius and S. Girėnas Hall is the second largest arena of Kaunas, Lithuania.
 It is the first arena built in the residential Žaliakalnis neighbourhood of Kaunas specially for basketball in Europe and is referred to as a "Mecca of the Lithuanian basketball".
-The arena's seating capacity is 5,000.
+The arena's seating capacity is 2,500.
 Initial seating capacity was 3,500 and the other spectators (up to 11,000) used to have standing room.
 Its length is 62.8 m and its width is 61 m.
 It is a part of the S. Darius and S. Girėnas sport center, which also includes the nearby national stadium.

 The arena generally hosts basketball games and concerts.
 It has served as the home court for Žalgiris basketball club, competing in the Euroleague and the LKL League till the middle of 2011.
 It was also used by the Granitas Kaunas team handball club.

+Kaunas Sports Hall belongs to Žalgiris Group, which operates Darius and Girėnas Stadium and Žalgirio Arena, which are the largest structures of their kind in the Baltic States.